-Institutions of higher education and other nonprofit recipients are required to meet the audit requirements of OMB Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations."
-OMB Circular A-133 is also applicable to for profit institution sub-recipients receiving \$25,000.00 or more in federally funded awards during a fiscal year.
+Institutions of higher education and other nonprofit recipients are required to meet the audit requirements of OMB Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations.
+"OMB Circular A-133 is applicable to "for profit" institution sub-recipients that receive \$25,000.00 or more in federally funded awards during the fiscal year.